tagspaces/documentation/docs/tutorials/wasabi-locations.md

 ## Conclusion

-In this tutorial we learned how using **TagSpaces Pro** in combination with object storage service providers such as **Wasabi** will allows you to easily create and manage you own scalable Dropbox like application.
+In this tutorial we learned how using **TagSpaces** in combination with object storage service providers such as **Wasabi** will allows you to easily create and manage you own scalable Dropbox like application.